-The Reserve of (RBI) on Thursday issued a circular to banks across the country to ensure protection of their customers from unauthorized and fraudulent electronic transactions.
+The Reserve Bank of India (RBI) on Thursday issued a circular to banks across the country to ensure protection of their customers from unauthorized and fraudulent electronic banking transactions.

 In its circular, the RBI said that with the increased thrust on financial inclusion and customer protection, and considering the recent surge in customer grievances relating to unauthorized transactions resulting in debits to their accounts/cards, it had undertaken a review of criteria for determining customer liability.